Kitty from Kansas City

-"Kitty from Kansas City" is a "comedy fox trot song" with lyrics by Harry Rose and music by Jesse Greer, popularized in 1930 by the singer, Rudy Vallée.
+"Kitty from Kansas City" is a "comedy fox trot song" with lyrics by Harry Rose and music by Jesse Greer, popularized in 1930 by the singer Rudy Vallée.

-(Photos of sheet music, apparently from 1921, provide the names of Rose and Greer, as does a listing for Milt Coleman's 1930 recording.
-"New Arrangement" by Vallée and Geroge Bronson appears just below the names of Rose and Greer on the 1931 sheet music.
+Photos of sheet music, apparently from 1921, provide the names of Rose and Greer, as does a listing for Milt Coleman's 1930 recording.
+"New Arrangement" by Vallée and George Bronson appears just below the names of Rose and Greer on the 1931 sheet music.
 However, photos of the phonograph record, Victor 22419-A list "Rose-Branson-Vallée" as the authors.